 5. The Cascade and the best view of Yerevan

 The Cascade is a giant stairwell that was built in 1971 and completely renovated in 2009.
-Today, the Cascade is one of the key landmarks of the city that offers the most iconic view of Yerevan.
+Today, Cascade is one of the key landmarks of the city that offers the most iconic view of Yerevan.
 This monument has over 700 steps and eight levels, out of which every next one has different monuments, fountains, and even gardens.
-If you’re feeling lazy and 700 steps are just too much, don’t worry, you can use some the elevators.
+If you’re feeling lazy and 700 steps are just too much, don’t worry, you can use some of the elevators.
 Additionally, every last Friday of the month, Karin, a local folk dance group organizes FREE traditional dance lessons just outside of the Cascade.

 6. Erebuni Fortress & Museum

 Sitting on the top of the hill, the Erebuni Fortress is one of the oldest sites in Yerevan, dating back to 782 BC, when the city was founded.
 It was one of the several fortresses erected in order to protect the borders of the ancient Urartu Kingdom.
 Successive Urartian kings chose Erebuni as a place of their residence and despite the numerous bloody invasions, the city surrounding the fort remained constantly inhabited.
 Obviously, this is a place full of history, one you mustn’t miss out on when visiting Yerevan.